BembelBytes/pydiabas/README.md

     # Access result data
     print(result["TYP"]) # prints: b'OBD'
 ```
-> __Info:__ If you get the following error you are most probably using a 64bit python version.
+> __Info:__ If you get the following error you are most probably using a 64bit Python version.
 > `OSError: [WinError 193] %1 is not a valid Win32 application`